filleben/F1Dictionary/README.md

 2. Definitions sorted by categories:
    1. Go to the "Home" page.
-   2. Four aphabetical categories are visible.
+   2. Four alphabetical categories are visible.
-   3. Click on one if the categories, the corrisponding definitions are now visible.
+   3. Click on one of the categories, the corresponding definitions are now visible.

 3. Update incorrect definitions:
    1. Go to the "Home" page.
-   2. Click on "Login" to login to your account or click on "Register" to register an account.
+   2. Click on "Login" to log in to your account or click on "Register" to register an account.
    3. Click on "Edit Definition".
    4. Choose the term you wish to edit and click on the "Edit" button.
-   5. Make the disired changes.
+   5. Make the desired changes.
    6. Click on "Update Definitions".
    7. Click on the term you updated to view the changes.

 4. Add definitions to the site:
    1. Go to the "Home" page.
-   2. Click on "Login" to login to your account or click on "Register" to register an account.
+   2. Click on "Login" to log in to your account or click on "Register" to register an account.
    3. Click on "Add Definition".
    4. Enter the details.
    5. Click on "Add Definition".